hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `minutes` - (Required) Minutes of hour of day.
 Must be from 0 to 59.

-* `seconds` - (Optional) Seconds of minutes of the time.
+* `seconds` - (Required) Seconds of minutes of the time.
 Must normally be from 0 to 59.

 * `nanos` - (Required) Fractions of seconds in nanoseconds.
 Must be from 0 to 999,999,999.